Overview of Topics

 - Ways towards social competence

-Those who know the rules of communication have an easier job to influence others and change their behaviour, to bring about course corrections and improvements, dispel conflict situations or face up to rather than shy away from unpleasant issues.
+- Those who know the rules of communication have an easier job to influence others and change their behaviour

 - Interrelationships between turnover, cost contributions (DB), costs, profit, cash flow and return